 I guess my consolation prize in this little game of "Why Can't Carolyn Count?" is that there's no longer that second pile of 11.5" squares hanging around waiting to be made into a quilt someday!

 Also, with all the sewing I've been doing lately, the tin of Lady of the Lake border triangle squares is emptying at a satisfying rate.
 Here's how it looked in January.
-(Today's status is shown in the trangles-on-the-table photo above.)
+(Today's status is shown in the triangles-on-the-table photo above.)

 Several layers have been sewn into pairs, so many in fact that I'll need to take an accounting of them pretty soon and maybe start getting those blocks underway.